 Like humidifiers, there are several different dehumidifiers with distinct working methods.
 The different types of dehumidifiers are given below.

 1. Thermoelectric Dehumidifiers:

-The thermoelectric dehumidifiers are usually best for small areas or rooms of up to 300 cubic feet.
+Thermoelectric dehumidifiers are usually best for small areas or rooms of up to 300 cubic feet.
 They use a fan to draw the moisture from the atmosphere and move it through a cool surface.
-On this cool surface, due to the condensation process, moisture comes out from the air, and then the dry air returns into your room to reduce excess humidity.
-This type of dehumidifier is very silent in its operation so you can place it in your bedrooms without any interruption at night.
+On this cool surface, due to the condensation process, moisture comes out from the air, and then the dry air returns to your room to reduce excess humidity.
+This type of dehumidifier is very silent in its operation so you can place it in your bedroom without any interruption at night.

 2. Refrigerated Coil Dehumidifiers:

 Refrigerated coil dehumidifiers are a very common type that works on a refrigerated coil with the help of a fan to draw in humid air to run the process of condensation.
 Moisture accumulates on the coil for dripping into a certain water space as it works on the same principle as a refrigerator.
 Then the dry air heats up again and returns to your room.

 These dehumidifiers are also called compressor dehumidifiers.
 They have built-in compressors, which are opposite to thermoelectric dehumidifiers.
 Refrigerated dehumidifiers perform perfectly when the air temperature is more than 19 degrees Celsius.
 The dehumidifier reduces moisture from the atmosphere, so the humidity level should be above 45% to use this device.